Cognigy/Documentation/docs/en/docs/ai/nodes/nlu/overview.md

 slug: "nlu"
 hidden: false
 ---

 # NLU

-NLU Flow Nodes extend the toolset provided by the basic nodes to a more in-depth level, enabling interactions with system resources:
+NLU Flow Nodes extend the toolset provided by the basic nodes to a more in-depth level, enabling interactions with system resources.

+You can use the following NLU Nodes:

 - [Copy Slots To Context](copy-slots-to-context.md)
 - [Add Lexicon Keyphrase](add-lexicon-keyphrase.md)